Upflow Raises $15m - Join Our Mission to Revolutionize B2B Payments

 Getting paid for B2B businesses, is this 2021 or 1981?

 We started Upflow with a simple idea.
 If companies have so many difficulties getting paid, let’s fix it first before providing any additional services such as insurance or financing.
-With my co-founder Barnaby, we’ve always been very aligned on our product and user-centric approach: the process is broken, let’s optimize it with the best software.
+With my co-founder Barnaby, we’ve always been very aligned on our product and user-centric approach: the process is broken, let’s optimize it with the best software possible.

 But this is not enough.